 - Middle row: 3, 6, 9, and Queen

 - Now continue the game by stacking the cards by suit from anywhere on the layout.

-- When you move a card to its appropriate place in the rows, you must pull the top card from the face-down stockpile and put it into the empty space that the original card left behind.
+- When you move any card to its appropriate place in the rows, you must pull the top card from the face-down stockpile and put it into the empty space that the original card left behind.

 - Once you've come to an end of the moves available to you, pull three cards at a time from the stockpile.

 - Place these cards on their appropriate pile and again replace the empty spaces created with the top card from the stockpile.

 - Continue cycling through the stockpile by pulling three cards until you've run out of moves, or have sorted all of the cards into their piles and won the game.